On a Latent Structure of Lepton Universality

-Together with the sizes of cross sections (\ref{29})-(\ref{35}), the latter constitute a system of the twenty one most diverse equations.
-They are of course connected with the functions of variables $E_{l}^{K},$ $\eta_{K},$ $\theta_{K},$ and thus directly with the square of momentum transfer.
-Therefore, for establishing their explicit form, it should be chosen $E_{l}^{K}$ so that to the case $q_{K}^{2}\rightarrow 0$ corresponds a kind of scattering angle.
+Together with the sizes of cross-sections (\ref{29})-(\ref{35}), the latter constitute a system of the twenty-one most diverse equations.
+They are of course connected with the functions of the variables $E_{l}^{K},$ $\eta_{K},$ $\theta_{K},$ and thus directly with the square of the momentum transfer.
+Therefore, for the establishment of their explicit form, it should be chosen $E_{l}^{K}$ so that to the case $q_{K}^{2}\rightarrow 0$ there corresponds a kind of scattering angle.